xxSkyy/Essence/README.md

+# Essence

 ![GitHub](https://img.shields.io/github/license/JarnotMaciej/FirefoxCSS?style=flat-square) ![GitHub](https://img.shields.io/github/languages/top/JarnotMaciej/FirefoxCSS?style=flat-square) ![GitHub](https://img.shields.io/github/languages/code-size/JarnotMaciej/FirefoxCSS?style=flat-square)

 ## Short description

-FirefoxCSS is a compact, beautiful, and minimalistic theme for the Firefox web browser.
+Essence is a compact, beautiful, and minimalistic theme for the Firefox web browser.
 The main goal was to minify a toolbar, so more content would be displayed in the browser.

 ## Screenshots